Thomasasia/Image-Merger/README.md

 # Image-Merger
-A simple ruby script to merge images.
+A simple ruby script to merge same-sized images.
 This was written partially to test the capabilities of PyCall

 ## Requirements:
     Ruby